What the ASBMB offers

 Available to anyone who works in industry, biotech or other fields related to the molecular life sciences with a degree (associates or above) in biochemistry, molecular biology or a related field.
 Industry members have the same privileges as regular members.

 Available to postdoctoral fellows (or equivalent) or early-career scientists.
 Early-career status is limited to 10 years unless postdoctoral (or equivalent) appointment is reaffirmed by a mentor or faculty member.
-Eligible for automatic promotion to regular membership once criteria are satisfied.
+Eligible for regular membership once criteria are satisfied.

 Available to those without a Ph.D. and who are not eligible for regular or early-career membership — typically educators at colleges or high schools, employees of government agencies or nongovernmental or nonprofit organizations, and members of the public with a strong interest in biochemistry and molecular biology.

 Available to graduate students.
 Graduate membership is limited to five years.
-Eligible for automatic promotion to early-career membership once criteria are satisfied.
+Eligible for early-career membership once criteria are satisfied.

 Undergraduates should consider joining a student chapter to receive award and scholarship benefits.